REIMAGINGING TAGGART LAKE

 The current experience for visitors once they leave the trailhead does not match the grandeur of the surrounding area.
 Not far from the parking lot, hikers find themselves on a dirt road with electrical wires overhead, multiple trail junctions, a metal gate, and confusing signs—not what the average person would expect in one of our country’s most iconic national parks.
 The route to the lake is well-defined but marked by user-created paths, areas widened from people avoiding mud during spring and fall, and places that are challenging for those who are mobility impaired.
 Once at the lakeshore, hikers are greeted with eroded and denuded viewing areas and social trails created by decades of visitors who were eager to reach the water.
 Overall, trail improvements will renew disturbed areas, eliminate wayfinding challenges, create sustainable trails, and provide a memorable hiking experience for everyone.

-The Project: Creating Accessibility for All
+Creating Accessibility for All

 Building on past achievements at both Jenny Lake and along the Snake River, this public-private partnership project will also enhance accessibility so that visitors of all ability levels are able to experience the front and backcountry at Taggart Lake.
 Grand Teton National Park is at the forefront of this work within the National Park Service, and both the park and Foundation are inspired by the opportunities available at this specific destination.